Create a list of articles to read later. You will be able to access your list from any article in Discover.

 Partial solar eclipses occur multiple times per year, but total eclipses are much less frequent.
 Total eclipses visible from the UK or Europe are even rarer.

-Annular eclipses are another type of solar eclipse.
+Annular eclipses are a type of solar eclipse.
 They are nicknamed 'ring of fire' eclipses, although there is not actually a ring of fire but a ring of light.
 This does not detract from their impressive appearance.

 Annular eclipses occur when the Moon's apparent diameter (the width of the Moon as we perceive it from Earth) is less than the Sun's and so the Moon doesn't cover the Sun completely like it does in a total eclipse - we still see its rim.